Should I be concerned about slip and fall accidents?

-Yes – all businesses and homeowners should consider what would happen if someone slipped and fell on their property.
-As a property owner or tenant, you have a legal obligation to maintain your premises and ensure anyone on your property is safe.
-If not, you could be found liable for any injuries.
+All businesses and homeowners should consider what could happen if someone slips and falls on their property.
+As a property owner or tenant, you have a legal obligation to maintain your premises and ensure anyone on your property is safe or you could be found liable for any injuries.

-Inspect your property regularly and repair uneven surfaces such as cracks as soon as possible to eliminate tripping hazards.
-Check your steps and handrails for damage and mark any potential hazards clearly to warn people entering your property while under repair.
-Place warning signs to mark any slippery areas inside and outside your building or home and remove any spills as soon as possible.
+Check and fix uneven surfaces, such as cracks, as soon as possible to eliminate tripping hazards.
+Inspect your steps and handrails for damage and mark any potential hazards clearly, to warn people entering your property while under repair.
+Place warning signs to mark any slippery areas inside and outside your building or home, and remove any spills as soon as possible.

-Any debris or items left on the ground, inside or outside your property, can easily cause slip and fall accidents.
-Make sure walkways and floors are always clear and ensure your property has adequate lighting.
+Any debris or items left on the ground, inside or outside your property, may cause slip and fall accidents.
+Make sure walkways and floors are always clear, and ensure your property has adequate lighting.
 Consider non-slip flooring and advise visitors to wear appropriate footwear.

 Every business should establish and follow an inspection and maintenance policy.
-The Insurance Bureau of Canada provides additional information on how to prevent and handle slip and fall accidents including a sample Inspection Form, a sample Maintenance Policy and a sample Slip and Fall Incident Report Form.
+The Government of Ontario provides additional information on how to prevent and handle slip and fall accidents.

-For slip and fall accidents, a small repair or brief inspection can save you a lot of time and money down the road.
-Here’s how a slip and fall could affect your home or business insurance:
+To avoid slip and fall accidents, a small repair or brief inspection can save you a lot of time and money down the road.

 For homeowners

-• You could be legally responsible for causing the injury due to poor maintenance or negligence.
+• You could be legally responsible for causing an injury due to poor maintenance or negligence.

 • Liability coverage is included with most personal home insurance policies.

 • Policies have a limit or maximum amount they will pay if you are sued.
-You can find your liability limit on the declaration page of your policy.
-Typically, the limit is $1,000,000.
+You can find your liability limit on the declaration page of your policy, for example $1,000,000 to $2,000,000.
+Ask your broker for advice based on current trends.

 For business owners